Messy Riffs, Catchy Melodies with Indie Punk Band Brixton Alley

 The band has incredible stage presence.
 Charismatic guitarist Jonny looks suitably dapper as he stalks the stage in his signature crushed velvet jacket that has allegedly never been washed.

-Quick to diminish their achievements – so self-deprecating, so English – the Brixton Alley boys are accomplished musicians with a setlist of impressively infectious songs and a well-deserved reputation for putting on a great show.
+Quick to diminish their achievements – so self-deprecating, so English – the Brixton Alley boys are accomplished musicians with a setlist of impressive, infectious songs and a well-deserved reputation for putting on a great show.

 Please describe Brixton Alley, for those who haven’t heard you.